hgorledeenn/Chicago-Reimbursements-site/README.md

 In future projects, I would like to add more ways for a user to interact with the data.
 Some ideas I have for increased functionality include:

 - **A more powerful search tool** to allow for the use of advanced search parameters
-- <ins>Filtering options</ins> like the ability to specify date or total amount ranges
+- **Filtering options** like the ability to specify date or total amount ranges
-- <ins>More/varied visualizations</ins>, for instance showing change over time line charts to demonstrate how employee reimbursement spending has fluctuated historically.
+- **More/varied visualizations**, for instance showing change over time line charts to demonstrate how employee reimbursement spending has fluctuated historically.
-- <ins>Categorizing/further analyzing spending</ins> using natural language processing in the data wrangling (specifically of the “description” column in the data set).
-This could lead to interesting insights and allow for more complex visualizations like spending by category.
+- **Further analysis of spending** using natural language processing (specifically of the   `description` column in the data set).
+This could lead to interesting insights and allow for more complex visualizations like spending by category or analysis of employee travel locations.